-Familiar territory for most, and a very normal way of going about personal daily money business.
-But is it the best agent to use when transferring money overseas?
-With the high fees and rates on offer, Mozo thinks not!
+Banks are familiar territory for most, and a very normal way of going about personal daily money business.

-Pros: Familiar names that you already trust and use.
+- Familiar names that you already trust and use

 Foreign Exchange Specialist